-Since its founding, UNLV Boyd School of Law has been a leader in workplace law, with several nationally and internationally known faculty members in the field.
+Since its founding, the UNLV Boyd School of Law has been a leader in workplace law, with several nationally and internationally known faculty members in the field.

 - Ann C. McGinley,

 - William S. Boyd Professor of Law, is an internationally known employment and gender law scholar who has published nearly fifty law review articles and book chapters as well as three books.
 She serves as a Visiting Foreign Professor at Adolfo Ibañez University in Santiago, Chile, where she gives an annual lecture in Spanish on Sexual Harassment Law in the United States.
 Her latest book, Masculinity at Work: Employment Discrimination through a Different Lens, published by New York University Press, will appear in March 2016.
 It argues that lawyers and judges should use multidimensional masculinities theory to arrive at new interpretations of Title VII law.
 It was recently reviewed in Jotwell: Journal of Things We Like Lots.
 Professor McGinley is currently working on the sixth edition of her co-authored casebook, Disability Law: Cases, Materials, Problems, which will appear in early 2017.